silaswaxter/little_pp/README.md

 # About

-LittlePP is a serialization/deserialization library for C++ which is **little** in size, performance cost, and API complexity.
+LittlePP is a serialization/deserialization header-only library for C++ which is **little** in size, performance cost, and API complexity.
 LittlePP generates (through templates) the serialization/deserialization methods for class types (ie `class` and `struct`) with optional, built-in padding and endianess conversion.
 LittlePP can handle nested class types and works on plain-old-data (POD) except pointers and references types (more specifics below).

 LittlePP was written because I was writing an embedded C++ driver for a coprocessor for which I had no control of its software interface; all of the